favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 These boundaries should remain explicit:

-- detection discovers raw target data; it does not decide mutation authority
+- detection discovers raw data; it does not decide mutation authority
-- derivation changes raw target data into resource-specific targets; it does not mutate remote state
+- derivation changes raw data into resource-specific targets; it does not mutate remote state
 - reconciliation mutates toward the desired steady state for this round
 - cleanup mutates under shutdown authority, not ordinary steady-state authority